-Divide the wedding day into several days.
-This is useful for when the party cannot go ahead.
-This way, you can leave part of the wedding day.
-It may be that one supplier is available on the chosen date and the other is not.
-Look for dates that do not fall on a Friday or Saturday but, for a weekday or Sunday.
-Then there is more chance that several suppliers can.
+Share the wedding day on in multiple days.
+This is handy for when the party cannot go ahead.
+This way, you can spend part of the wedding day through.
+It may be that one supplier can on the chosen wedding date and the other cannot.
+Look for dates that do not fall on Friday or Saturday but, for a weekday or Sunday.
+Then there is more chance that several vendors can.

 5. Make a deadline for when you will have to move or cancel the wedding date.

 Will you let the wedding date go ahead, move it or cancel it?
 A lot is uncertain and it helps to tie the knot in time.
 When moving the wedding date, you can make blank change-the-date cards in advance so that all you have to do is write down the date.

 6. Wedding venues and other suppliers are very flexible at this time.
 Take advantage of it and prepare for a last-minute wedding.